WICG/scroll-to-text-fragment/EXTENSIONS.md

 ### What about ambiguous cases like the same image repeated on a page?

-We're not sure how common this case is.
+We are not sure how common this case is.

 If this does turn out to be an issue, one potential option is to implement the `refinedBy` field and allow restricting the selector to a subtree based on another